 - Abscess or swollen jaw.
 An abscess occurs from an infection on or around your gums, between your gums and tooth, or sometimes near the root of the tooth.
 Injury, decay or previous dental work can cause abscesses.
 Sometimes, an abscess means the nerve of the tooth is dying or dead.
 Seek emergency dental care quickly as infection can lead to more serious conditions.

 - Soft-tissue injury or trauma.
 Accidents during sporting events, recreational time or falls may result in injury to your tongue, lips or cheeks.
 Try to control the bleeding with a salt solution, moistened gauze or moistened tea bag.
 Cold compresses ease bleeding as well as swelling.
 If the bleeding persists or the injury is severe, go directly to an emergency dental center.

 - Broken jaw.
 For this kind of jaw pain, apply cold compresses or ice and go immediately to your emergency dental clinic or emergency room.

 A dental emergency comes in many different scenarios.
-Reducing your pain and discomfort is the first goal of your emergency dentist in Yonkers.
-Working with your medical history and understanding your symptoms helps your dentist treat and recover from your accident, trauma or tooth discomfort.
+Reducing your pain and discomfort is the first goal of your local, nearby emergency dentist.
+Working with your medical history and understanding your symptoms helps your urgent care dentist treat and recover from your accident, trauma or tooth discomfort.
 Your Sunday dentist, open on Saturday as well, gets you in as quickly as possible.

-Do you have any questions about the emergency dental care in Yonkers?
-For more information or to schedule an appointment with the emergency dentist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our urgent dental care clinic for consultation with the dental specialist Farzin Farokhzadeh, DDS.
+Do you have any questions about the emergency dental care?
+For more information or to schedule an appointment with the urgent care dentist in Yonkers of Park Avenue Smiles.